 Students, faculty and staff are strongly encouraged to register their bicycles with Temple Police at the beginning of each semester.
 Registration is free and serves as a deterrent to theft.
-After completing the on-line registration process available at safety.temple.edu, your information will be registered in a database.
-Bring your bike and TUID to a designated Campus Safety Services location.
-You will receive a Temple

-Police registration identification sticker, a flyer about securing your bike properly and a free U-lock (while supplies last).
+After completing the online registration process available at https:// sustainability.temple.edu/participate/ biketemple, your information will be registered in a database.
+Bring your bike and TUID to a designated Public Safety location.
+You will receive a Temple Police registration identification sticker, a flyer about securing your bike properly and a free U-lock (while supplies last).